What is Asset Management Company (AMC) in Mutual Fund?

 Conclusion:

-• Asset Management Company pools investor’s funds and manages them, investing in various securities by schemes.
+• An Asset Management Company, or AMC in a mutual fund, pools investor’s funds and manages them, investing in various securities by schemes.

 • SEBI, AMFI, and RBI regulate these AMC.